Why Moving Groups is Getting More Difficult

 You Can Get There From Here

-So, what is a large corporate group of 200 – 500 to do?
+So, what is a large group of 200-500 to do?
 Private large group air charter is not a luxury, even though the travel experience is superior to standard air travel.
 Moving large groups via private jet aircraft solves many logistical issues.
-The most important of the many benefits is that there is an aircraft available for almost any group size, from narrow body (150-200 passenger) aircraft to wide body (250 + passengers) aircraft.
+The most important of the many benefits is that there is an aircraft available for almost any group size, from narrow body (150-200 passenger) aircraft to wide body (250+ passengers) aircraft.
 Many of our clients will utilize multiple aircraft from different locations, bringing together a large group to one location.
 This is far more efficient than booking passengers individually on literally dozens of flights, some with multiple connections.
 Then add the name change and baggage fees.
 All of this can be very taxing on the passengers as well as the travel planner.

 The Easy Button

-Perhaps one of the most significant benefits large group air charter is the ability to fly point to point – no stops in between, no changing aircraft.
+Perhaps one of the most significant benefits of large group air charter is the ability to fly point to point – no stops in between, no changing aircraft.
 This exponentially simplifies the process of transporting a large group by air.
 Private air charter also can make use of thousands of airport sites that are not served by scheduled service.
 There is also no ticketing, no name change fees, and no baggage charges.
 All of the passengers are placed on a single manifest.
 Sports equipment, team gear, musical instruments, baggage?
 Load away, this is your charter, after all.
 If you need to add or drop a passenger?
 No worries, and no charge.
 You control who sits where.
 You select the menu.
 Charter is truly a customized solution for your large group travel needs.

 So When is it Not the Best Solution?